Ascension Parish deputy arrested, video shows him beating handcuffed suspect

 Webre said there were no complaints filed against the sheriff's office, but supervisors reviewing the video brought it to the sheriff's attention.

-Bourdreaux faces counts for malfeasance and simple battery.
+Boudreaux faces counts for malfeasance and simple battery.

 More News